Dance, B.A.

 Cognate or Minor (12-18 hours) optional for Dance Education K-12 Certification Concentration

-Cognate
+Cognate (12 hours)

-The cognate is intended to support the course work in the major.
 The cognate must consist of twelve (12) hours of courses at the advanced level, outside of but related to the major.
-The cognate may be taken in one or more departments or programs, depending on the interests of the student and the judgment of the advisor.
+The cognate may be taken in one or more departments or programs.

 Courses offered by departments and programs that are acceptable for cognate credit are outlined in the section titled Courses Acceptable for Cognate Credit in Degree Programs in the College of Arts and Sciences.
+Some major programs have specific cognate requirements.
+It should be emphasized that the cognate is not a second set of elective courses to be chosen at random by the student.
+Students are urged to consult their major advisors for specific requirements in their major.

 For Bachelor of Arts degrees, all cognate courses must be passed with a grade of C or higher.

-Minor
+Minor (18 hours)

 In place of the cognate a student in the College of Arts and Sciences may choose a minor consisting of at least 18 credit hours of prescribed courses.
-(Some minors in the sciences require a minimum of 16 hours.)
-The subject area of the minor may be related to the major.
-Students pursuing interdisciplinary minors who wish to use courses in their major department for minor credit must petition the College Committee on Scholastic Standards and Petitions for permission to do so.

 The minor is intended to develop a coherent basic preparation in a second area of study.
-It differs from the cognate inasmuch as the courses must be concentrated in one area and must follow a structured sequence.
-Interdisciplinary minors can be designed with the approval of the assistant dean for academic affairs and advising.
+It differs from the cognate inasmuch as the courses must follow a structured sequence.

 Courses applied toward general education requirements cannot be counted toward the minor.
 No course may satisfy both major and minor requirements.
 All minor courses must be passed with a grade of C or higher.
 At least half of the courses in the minor must be completed in residence at the University.